-WordPress has become one of the most favoured and most used CMS for managing a wide array of websites and is the only dominant blogging software platform to date.
+WordPress has become one of the most favoured and most used CMS for managing a wide array of websites and is the only dominant blogging software platform to date as it provides some of the best WordPress themes and plugins.
 It is one of the easiest CMS engines to learn and offers a free service for newbies where they can obtain knowledge about the system without having to carry out a full domain name.
 However, managing a WordPress website on a day to day basis can be a bit discouraging.

 Fortunately, there are numerous resources you can find online that will provide you with information on how to take advantage of what WordPress has to offer.
 Below is a quick guide to help you manage and utilize the full potential of your WordPress website.